 Do I need to be a resident to buy an eSIM?

-No. Unlike many local SIMs, they don't ask for residency, a local bank account, or a visit to a store.
-You buy online with your email and activate it yourself, which is perfect for the first few weeks when you don't yet have papers for your destination.
+No. Unlike many local SIMs, they don't ask for residency, a local bank account, or for you to go to a store.
+You buy online with your email and activate it yourself, which is perfect for the first few weeks when you don't yet have destination paperwork.

 Conclusion

 Studying abroad is already hectic enough without having to struggle with your phone.
 With an eSIM, you have data from the moment you land, you keep your Spanish number for the bank and university, and you adjust your spending to your student budget.
-Choose the plan according to the length of your stay and install it before you leave.
+Choose the plan according to the duration of your stay and have it installed before you leave.
 Prepare your connection with a PuraSim eSIM and focus on what's important: making the most of your course.